OfficeDev/open-xml-docs/docs/spreadsheet/how-to-merge-two-adjacent-cells-in-a-spreadsheet.md

 --------------------------------------------------------------------------------
 ## Sample Code

-The following code merges two adjacent cells in a **[SpreadsheetDocument](/dotnet/api/documentformat.openxml.spreadsheet.row)** document package.
+The following code merges two adjacent cells in a <xref:DocumentFormat.OpenXml.Spreadsheet.Row> document package.
 When merging two cells, only the content from one of the cells is preserved.
 In left-to-right languages, the content in the upper-left cell is preserved.
 In right-to-left languages, the content in the upper-right